AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/Readme.md

-# STM32 Bare Metal Programming
+# STM32 Bare Metal Programming using Keil uVision-5 IDE
 ## From Beginner to Advance on 15 different MCUs and over 50 Dedicated Projects
-**In this repository, ARM Keil based STM32 microcontroller programming is  contains all the programs related to STM32 based bare-metal programming using *STM32 Boards*.**
+**In this repository, STM32 microcontroller programming is performed on ARM Keil IDE.
+It contains all the programs related to STM32 based bare-metal programming using *STM32 Boards*.**
+The repository includes introductory sections of different MCU families to simultaneous operation of multiple blocks to dedicated project with dedicated step-by-step procedure.
 <br>
 <br>**Pre-Requisites**
 <br>Download and install Keil MDK_ARM from [here](https://www.keil.com/demo/eval/arm.htm) on your system.
 This will install non-commercial version of MDK_ARM.